Gerber Life Accident Protection

 Does the plan cover medical bills like health insurance?

-No. Health insurance is designed to pay providers for medical care.
-AD&D accident protection is designed to pay benefits tied to covered accident outcomes.
-If you want coverage that pays benefits for treatment events (like ER visits or fractures), you may want to compare it with accident insurance that includes a schedule of treatment benefits.
+No — this is an important distinction.
+Health insurance is designed to pay providers for medical care directly.
+AD&D accident protection is designed to pay a defined benefit tied to covered accident outcomes — accidental death or qualifying serious injury — and that benefit goes to you or your beneficiary, not to medical providers.
+If you want coverage that pays benefits for treatment events like ER visits, fractures, dislocations, ambulance transportation, or other accident-related medical services, you may want to compare AD&D with accident insurance that includes a schedule of treatment benefits.
+If your concern is covering the cost of a serious illness like cancer or a cardiac event, our overview of critical illness insurance addresses that coverage type.

 How fast can coverage start?